alorence/django-modern-rpc/README.md

 ## Information

-django-modern-rpx is a free, lightweight RPC server for Django projects.
+django-modern-rpc is a free, lightweight RPC server for Django projects.
 It supports JSON-RPC and XML-RPC requests under python 2.7, 3.3, 3.4, 3.5 and Django 1.8, 1.9 and 1.10.